-This summer, Combient Foundry joined forces with Maki.vc to answer one question: what are the greatest pain points in startup-corporate collaborations?
+This summer, Combient Foundry joined forces with Maki.vc to answer “what are the greatest pain points in collaboration?” with the startup-corporate collaboration survey.

 Our survey received 81 responses from CEOs, founders, and executives from startups, and directors and managers of corporate collaboration initiatives.
 In other words, all recorded responses came from decision-makers, with key experience in this field.

 Collaboration generates new revenue for both parties

 For any strategy, the most viable end goal is revenue.
 This is especially true for our startup respondents: 51% of them said revenue generation is the primary motivation for collaboration.
 This is a very sharp contrast against the corporate respondents, of whom only 6% said this to be the primary motivation.
 Instead, 47% of the corporate respondents say their collaboration with startups have helped them improve efficiency in their ways of working.